 Who is required to have workers’ compensation insurance in Florida?

 Employers who conduct work in the state of Florida are almost always required to provide workers’ compensation insurance for their employees.
 While the specific requirements depend on the industry, workers’ comp helps protect any business owner from devastating damages as a result of on-the-job accidents or injuries.

-Under a workers’ comp policy, employees are compensated for injuries that occur in the workplace, regardless of fault.
-This insurance coverage helps keep business owners immune from some injury lawsuits by employees.
 In Florida, the Division of Workers’ Compensation within the Department of Financial Services is the primary regulator for ensuring workers receive the proper workers’ compensation benefits, which includes benefits for medical expenses, disability, or death.
-The Office of Insurance Regulation primarily regulates the rates, forms and solvency for workers’ comp insurance coverage.
-The amount of workers’ compensation coverage is established by law.
+The amount of workers’ compensation coverage required is established by state law.

-What are the repercussions for not having workers’ compensation in Florida?
+What are the penalties for not having workers’ compensation in Florida?

-Florida employers that operate without the required workers’ comp insurance coverage risk civil penalties.
+Florida employers who operate without required workers’ comp insurance coverage risk severe penalties.
 Usually, this means that the business would be subject to a stop-work order that requires all operations to stop until the business complies with law and pays a penalty.
 In this case, the fee is typically equal to twice the amount the employer would have paid in premium for the preceding two-year period!

 What types of injuries are covered with workers’ comp insurance in Florida?

 Florida state law also determines what types of injuries are covered by workers’ compensation insurance, but there are general guidelines that can help you understand what typically qualifies for a workers’ comp claim: